Dino De Laurentiis: DDL Foodshow

 DDL Foodshow was an Italian specialty foods store with three locations: two in New York City and one in Beverly Hills.
 They were opened in the mid-1980s, and were owned and operated by De Laurentiis.

 The first store was opened in the restored palm court in the ornate lobby of the historic Endicott Hotel, now a co-op on Manhattan's Upper West Side, near the existing Zabar's food emporium on Broadway.
 The first NYC store opened in November 1982, and it was reported that the store "opened to crowds of 30,000 over the Thanksgiving weekend, when de Laurentiis himself greeted customers at the door".
 The store's assistant manager said that "it was like the premiere of a movie".

 The food critic Gael Greene wrote a scathing review on the opening in New York.
 In an interview with the Chicago Tribune a month later, she admitted that the store was "probably the most stunningly handsome grocery in the world, certainly in New York", but "the pricing was insane.
 They hadn't paid enough attention to the competition."
 She reported that she'd talked to De Laurentiis: "Dino's reaction was that I'm full of it.
 And we're meeting over a bowl of pasta to discuss it."
 A review in The San Francisco Examiner said that it was "worth a peek and a purchase".

-DDL Foodshow was later considered to be a forebear of the new Italian specialty goods food-store restaurant dining attraction Eataly.
+The stores closed less than two years after opening, due in part to the poor reviews and lower sales than expected.
+When the stores first opened, de Laurentiis had estimated that the Upper West Side location would need to take in $75,000 to $80,000 a week to break even; after the closing, he stated that the store had never turned a profit.
+Restauranteur Hans W. Pauli, who took over the space, renamed it and cut the staff from 100 to 30; he stated that it would have actually taken "closer to $200,000 a week" to break even.